mpetersen/aes-example/README.md

 2. Decrypt cipher text using key and IV.

 In this example, I have created a utility class for each language: `AesUtil.java` and `AesUtil.js`.
-In the test, all data (salt, passpharse, IV, plain text, ciphertext) are represented as String.
+In the test, all data (salt, passpharse, IV, plaintext, ciphertext) are represented as String.
 The ciphertext is encoded using base64, in order to get a proper and compact representation of the bytes (AES produces a byte array, not a String).
 The other parameters, salt and IV are encoded in hex.
 This is useful to effectively count and read the number of bytes used (and see if the length of both parameters is correct).